 Why will you be happier when you lose weight?
 Maybe the reason is that you want to be able to be healthy and active for a long time.

 Why?
 Because you want to be able to keep up with your grandchildren for years to come.

 Why?
 Because quality time with your grandchildren keeps you connected with them.

 Why does this matter to you?
 Because your grandchildren bring you joy.

 Why?
-Because they're your grandchildren, whom you love more than anything in this world!
+Because they're your grandchildren, whom you love more than anything in the world!

-Everyone has their own "why".
+Everyone has their own "why."
 Ask yourself what yours is, and keep asking until you get to your own.
-Then remind yourself of your "why" when you're faced with those difficult changes.
+Then remind yourself of your "why" when you're faced with those difficult challenges.